haskell/cabal/doc/intro.rst

 distributable packages, and has tools to manage the process of distributing and installing packages.

-Hackage is an online archive of Cabal packages.
-It is roughly comparable to CPAN but with rather fewer packages (around 5,000 vs 28,000).
+Hackage is an online archive of Cabal packages, roughly comparable to CPAN.

 Cabal is often compared with autoconf and automake and there is some overlap in functionality.
 The most obvious similarity is that the